dgramirez/util/README.md

 ## Modules

-### hello-world.mxx
+### test.mxx
-A temporary module which prints "Hello, World" on the console.
+A temporary module which provides a print function, primarily to print "Hello, World" on the console.
 Designed to be imported into a project to make sure the module support works.
 Will be removed once Unit Testing is ready.